Ensign Edward Joseph Philippe

 June 30, 1943.
 Philippe stayed on the Enterprise for a few

-weeks until mid July 1943 before the Enterprise left for Puget Sound
+weeks until mid July 1943 before the Enterprise left for

 Shipyard for a much needed overhaul.
-While VF-6 waited for the USS Independence
+While VF-6 waited for the

-(Independence left San Francisco on July 14,1943) to arrive at Pearl Harbor
+(Independence left San Francisco on July 14,1943) to arrive at

-Phillippe's logbook entries shows he was practicing "Night Flying" starting
+Phillippe's logbook entries shows he was practicing "Night

-July 14 and on July 20 & 24th he received Instrument Training on a
+July 14 and on July 20 & 24th he received Instrument

 SNJ-4

-Texan Navy Trainer.
+Navy Trainer.
 VF-6 was stationed at Puunene,

 Maui during this time.
-That picture was taken July 1943 at Puunene
+That picture was taken July 1943 at

-Naval Air Station At Puunene they also practiced "Field Carrier Landings".
+Naval Air Station At Puunene they also practiced "Field Carrier

 While researching I found this factoid that a SBD